 Best Goggles For Dogs: Quick Picks

-- #1 Rex Specs [Best Overall Choice] — Looking for the best dog goggles on the market?
+- #1 Rex Specs V2 [Best Overall Dog Goggles]: Looking for the best dog goggles on the market?
 Here you go — it really is that simple.
 These premium goggles are extremely well made and feature impact- and UV-resistant lenses.

-- #2 QUMY Dog Goggles [Best Budget-Friendly Choice] — Just need a pair of inexpensive goggles to help protect your pup’s peepers?
+- #2 QUMY Dog Goggles [Best Budget-Friendly Dog Goggles]: Just need a pair of inexpensive goggles to help protect your pup’s peepers?
 QUMY’s Dog Goggles are the perfect choice.

-- #3 Doggles Sidecar Goggles [Most Stylish Option] — Looking for something a little different?
+- #3 Doggles Sidecar Goggles [Most Stylish Dog Goggles]: Looking for something a little different?
 These throwback-style shades will definitely turn heads and make your doggo look great!

 Types of Dog Goggles: Picking the Best Eye-Protection for Your Pooch

 For the most part, dog goggles are all pretty similar.
-Most feature some cushioned frames, one or two lenses, and a special strap that keeps the whole shebang in place.
+Most feature some cushioned frames, one or two lenses, and a special neck or head strap that keeps the whole shebang in place.

 But goggles do differ in a few key ways, which we’ll describe below.